ozmile/jumpstart-vite/README.md

 - 💡 Instant server start
 - ⚡️ Blazing fast hot reload
 - 🚀 Stimulus + Turbo Hotwire
+- 🛤 Path and API Helpers: [JS From Routes]
 - [And more!][jumpstart]

+It adds <kbd>[vite-plugin-stimulus-hmr]</kbd> for instant feedback on changes to your Stimulus controllers, <kbd>[vite-plugin-full-reload]</kbd> to automatically refresh the page when editing the Rails layout or templates, and __[JS From Routes]__ to automatically generate path and API helpers from the routes.

 ## Demo 🎥